Vaccination of the Beef Herd

 The Immune System

-When cattle are exposed to infectious pathogens, the immune system is stimulated to respond to these infections.
-It takes time for this complex machinery to respond to a pathogen when it is initially exposed to the antigen (either through vaccination or natural infection).
+When cattle are exposed to infectious pathogens, the immune systems are stimulated to respond to these infections.
+It takes time for this complex machinery to respond to a pathogen (a disease causing agent) when it is initially exposed to the antigen (either through vaccination or natural infection).
 As a result, antibodies aren’t created in time to prevent disease from occurring on initial exposure.
-However, the immune system is able to “learn” and develop a specific response to a pathogen (a disease-causing agent) such as a particular bacteria or virus or parasite.
+However, the immune system is able to “learn” and develop a specific response to a pathogen such as a particular bacteria or virus or parasite.
 This is important because when an animal is exposed to the disease for a second time, the immune system has memory cells that are programmed to respond to antigens they have previously encountered.
 The immune system can now respond much more quickly in creating antibodies as it already has the needed components to create the necessary antibodies.
-This allows the body to “throw off” the infection, often without any signs at all.
+This allows the body to “throw off” the infection, sometimes without any signs at all.

 Vaccines work by using an altered antigen that does not cause disease, but rather essentially causes the immune system to think it has been invaded by the actual infectious bacteria or virus.
 The immune system then creates antibodies along with memory cells that may remain for months into the future.
-If the animal becomes exposed to an infectious disease pathogen, its immune system can respond rapidly and prevent an infection from occurring.
+If the animal becomes exposed to an infectious disease pathogen, its immune system can respond rapidly and prevent an infection from occurring or reduce the severity of infection.

 Two Major Components of the Immune System